osuchalkin/labyrinthos/README.md

 Also there are auxiliary files for text images and working with archives.

 File data.dat is a zip-archive which stored textures, sprites, sounds.
-The game unpack archive to directory and delete it in the end of the game.
+The game unpacks archive to directory and deletes it in the end of the game.

 ### Game
 The 1st labyrinth is a Knossos' labyrinth.
 It means it has one enter and the same exit.